Catastrophic caldera-forming eruptions

 Gilchrist, J. T., & Jellinek, A. M. (2021).
 Sediment waves and the gravitational stability of volcanic jets.
 Bulletin of Volcanology, 83(10), 1-59. https://doi.org/10.1007/s00445-021-01472-1

 The meticulous field work of Walker (1980), Self and Rampino (1981), Self et al. (1984), Rose and Chesner (1987), Hildreth and Mahood (1986), Branney (1991) and Druitt and Francaviglia (1992) demonstrated the destructive potential of catastrohpic caldera-forming eruptions, the largest known explosive eruptions in the geologic record.
 Using insights from this pioneering volcanology work and combining it with seminal studies on turbulent plumes by Morton et al. (1956) and analog experiments on volcanic jets by Carey et al. (1988), I conduct new analog experiments that test the effect of intermediate-sized "inertial" particles modeling pumice lapilli on the gravitational stability of jet columns modeling catastrophic caldera-forming eruptions.
 Inertial particles have a complex two-way momentum transfer coupling with the fluid they are suspended in and this coupling affects the ability of an eruption column to ingest and mix in the surrounding atmosphere, which is a crucial process for determining whether an eruption column collapses or rises buoyantly.
-Consequently, inertial particles play an important role in the dynamics of eruption columns and, in turn, determining the initial conditions of spreading ash clouds in the atmosphere, which serve as key input parameters for sophisticated ash transport models that predict hazards for air traffic and volcano-climate cooling effects on Earth's surface.
+Consequently, inertial particles play an important role in the dynamics of eruption columns and, in turn, determining the initial conditions of spreading ash clouds in the atmosphere, which serve as key input parameters for sophisticated ash transport models that predict hazards for air traffic and volcano-climate cooling effects on Earth's surface

 Are eruptions from linear fissures and caldera ring dykes more likely to produce pyroclastic flows?